Panda Review: Quick Expert Summary

 Here’s the VPN with the server nearest me:

 Overall, Panda’s VPN is okay, but it’s not great.
 It lacks additional features that I consider essential, like a kill switch.
-Some other antiviruses include VPNs, and they all performed much better in tests, in terms of speed, security, and overall functionality.
-However, Panda’s VPN is a nice addition to its internet security packages, and if you’re looking for a basic VPN, Panda’s VPN will be fine, and I like that it’s included in every plan — including Panda Free Antivirus.
+A lot of other top antiviruses include VPNs, and they all performed much better in tests, in terms of speed, security, and overall functionality.
+However, if you only need a basic VPN for occasional use, Panda’s will be fine, and I like that it’s included in every plan — including Panda Free Antivirus.

 Panda Dome comes with a huge range of additional features, including:

 - Password manager.
-Comes with a password generator, it auto-saves and auto-fills your passwords, and it checks password strength and security.
+Securely stores passwords, generates new strong passwords, auto-saves and auto-fills your passwords, and checks password strength and security.

 - Anti-theft tools.
 Tracks location of Windows, Android, and iOS devices.
 Android users get lock and wipe features, too.